JamesUgbanu/jamesugbanu/README.md

 🌱 *Currently Learning*: Artificial intellegence with react native<br>

-💬 Ask me about: Mentorship or assistance with an application you are working on. <br>
+💬 Ask me about Mentorship or assistance with an application you are working on. <br>

 📫 How to reach me:&nbsp;[Personal Website](https://james-ugbanu.netlify.app)